SobakiinII/Tableau-Project/README.md

 ## Goals:

-My goals with this project are simply to use Tableau to properly visualize and analyze the given datasets
+My goals with this project are simply to use Tableau to properly visualize and analyze the given datasets.
+This would give a real sense of how visualization is used in data analytics, and good handle on how to properly use Tableau.

+## Process

+The data was almost perfecty usable on its own.
+The two exceptions were the real-estate prices and weekly earnings dataset, which were given in xlsx and json format respectively.
+There was an agregate table, but to use the real-estate price dataset for the heatmap as requested, i needed to run a Union including every page except the agregate.
+Weekly earnings was a different beast entirely.
+While Tableau is capable of reading json, it has a very difficult time with json that has not been made with it in mind.
+I needed to make a python program specifically to extract the column names and data from the dictionary.

 ## Results
 I chose Option 1